l0gan/backHack/README.txt

 command:  python backHack.py

-Will be presented with menus.
-Menu 1 will allow you to select an app name (Must use full name of package. & option 1 on sub menu does not currently work)  Menu 2 will backup the app.
-Menu 3 will extract the backup so you can see the file system.
-Menu 4 will repack the files into a file that can be restored.
-Menu 5 will restore to device.
-Menu 99 will exit.
+1 Select App Package
+2 Backup and Extract App
+3 Set Android Version
+4 Repack and Restore App
+99 Exit
+Please select an option:

+SUBMENU 1:
+1 List Apps on Device
+2 Search for App
+3 Type in App Name
+99 Go Back
+Please select an option:

+Android version will be selected automatically in the next release.

 ** adb must be installed and set in your PATH in Linux.
-Windows will use the included adb.exe for now, and only works on Cygwin currently.
-This should change in the future.
+Windows will use the included adb.exe for now (has not been tested fully).

 Use at your own risk!!